microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerTaskProgressTaskBoardFormat.md

 # Update-MgPlannerTaskProgressTaskBoardFormat

 ## SYNOPSIS
-Update the navigation property progressTaskBoardFormat in planner
+Update the properties of **plannerProgressTaskBoardTaskFormat** object.

 ## SYNTAX